 ‘Sing the song of sorrow, but let good prevail’.
 The terrible beauty of a book that while looking for the ‘perfect therapeutic mantra in the face of suicidal despair’, sometimes finds itself ‘somehow taking over from the central actors the role of communicating a tragic subjectivity and trying to find relief in psychological candour’.[1]
 This blog tries to explain the sometimes hidden depth of a book that is beautiful only because of its ability to deny its primary practical purpose: to give practical guidance to survivors of the suicide of a loved one.
 It talks about Edith Hall’s (2024) Facing Down The Furies: Suicide, The Ancient Greeks, and Me, New Haven & London, Yale University Press.

 There is no doubt something of concern in anyone finding an author’s work to be at its most fulfilling where it seems to act in contradiction to its stated intentions, and that may be more the case when the author lays open some incidents in her own and past family’s experience of suicidal ideation, planning and completion.
-But that is where I am with this splendid, and in my eyes beautiful book of open discussion of the most taboo of subjects: suicide.
+But that is where I am with this splendid, and (in my eyes) beautiful book of open discussion of the most taboo of subjects: suicide.
 It is why too I use it to answer this prompt.
 In the photograph above, I find a picture of Edith Hall as a writer as I have always felt I sensed in her writing.
 On the surface is a prose that looks directly at its object, noting its grandeur but also its humour (I refer to the sleeping feral cat).
-Behind her the shadow of the Acropolis casts the city of Athens in deep shade, as if night had descended out of the very ferocity of the sun – a symbol of the blinding and fragmenting, perhaps even Dionysiac elements of the tragedies brought out into the light of an Apollonian sun.
+Behind her the shadow of the Acropolis casts the city of Athens in deep shade, as if night had descended out of the very ferocity of the sun – a symbol of the blinding and fragmenting, perhaps even Dionysiac elements of the tragedies brought out into the light of the Apollonian.
 I found that, even in a book where I examined the shadows Hall casts by her work only in myself, as a naïve reader, in her book on class and the classics in British working-class educational history (use the link to access that blog if you wish but it is not so pertinent to my theme).

 Edith Hall’s work has always been focused on the excluded from history – even in her study of the classics.
-Her doctoral thesis should still be a beginning text in a more open way of looking at the identity of Classical Greece, for it attempts to look closely at the sun that is Greek identity through the things that identity cast to its margins.
+Her doctoral thesis should still be a beginning text in persuading the academy to adopt a more open way of looking at the identity of Classical Greece, for it attempts to look closely at the sun that is Greek identity through the things that identity cast to its margins.
 Its title itself tells us much: Inventing The Barbarian: Greek Self-Definition through Tragedy, in which heroic histories speak through the reflected image of cruel and violent colonization, or intra-city political hegemony in Greece (for if ‘barbarians’ are so often ‘portrayed as the opposite of the ideal Greek’, so are the Thebans as the opposite of the ideal Athenian).[2]
-In this book, autobiographical only tangentially it seems, she tells incidentally and vis-à-vis her mental state, of her unhappiness with the ‘social side’ of the ‘university’ community’ at Oxford and her preference her friends who were ‘local Oxfordshire people, mostly met through left-wing political activism; … I drank in the working-class pubs in Cowley Road’.
+In this book, autobiographical only tangentially it seems, she tells incidentally and vis-à-vis her mental state, of her unhappiness with the ‘social side’ of the ‘university’ community’ at Oxford and her preference for her friends who were ‘local Oxfordshire people, mostly met through left-wing political activism’.
+She concludes: ‘I drank in the working-class pubs in Cowley Road’.

 2. Chapter 5 tells of Edith Henderson (née Henderson) in part through The Women of Trachis and Antigone, but with a major divergence into consideration of Goethe’s birthing of the Romantic myth of suicide in The Sorrows of Young Werther, in which the major failures of men are reflected on the women in their lives.